top of page

 • Dec 13, 2023

-• 5 min read
+• 7 min read

 Do you want to feel more grounded in your body, reconnect with your voice as an expression of your whole self, and express yourself with confidence and authenticity while caring for your emotional wellbeing?
 You're in the right place.

 Our voices and bodies are living records of our thoughts, emotions, and experiences.
-They can carry both our stories and the weight of old tension, habits, or unspoken feelings.
-The work we will explore in "Voice/Stagecraft for Wellbeing" sessions offers space to meet them with awareness, compassion, and creative freedom.
+They carry both our stories and the weight of old tension, habits, or unspoken feelings.
+The work we explore in "Voice/Stagecraft for Wellbeing" sessions offers space to meet them with awareness, compassion, and creative freedom.

 An operatic singer and wellbeing?
 Tell me more...